 Growing up on a sheep and beef farm in Owaka, Susie returned to South Otago to join Shand Thomson in 1983.
 She was invited into the partnership in 1995.

-Susie is a Fellow of the Chartered Accountants Australia & New Zealand and a Chartered Fellow of the Institute of Directors.
-She is a past winner of the New Zealand Young Chartered Accountant of the Year and currently New Zealand's independent appointment to the newly amalgamated Australasian Institute Governance Committee.
+Susie is a Fellow of the Chartered Accountants Australia & New Zealand, a Chartered Fellow of the Institute of Directors, and a Justice of the Peace.
+She is a past winner of the New Zealand Young Chartered Accountant of the Year and was New Zealand's inaugural independent appointment to the amalgamated Australasian Institute Governance Committee.

 Susie is married to Jim and they have four children; Holly, Hanlin, Connor and Bridget.
-Family life involves lots of sporting and cultural pursuits.
-Her other recreational activities include going to the gym and her involvement with the Anglican church.
+Family life involves following their sporting pursuits, occasionally going to the gym, and involvement with the Anglican church.

 - Education and Health